Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 ## Integrate Experience Platform Optimize SDK in your mobile application

 {% hint style="warning" %}
-For AEPOptimize APIs to work properly, you need to integrate Mobile Core and Edge extensions in your mobile app.
+For the AEPOptimize APIs to work properly, you need to integrate Mobile Core and Edge extensions in your mobile app.
 For more details see, documentation on [Mobile Core](../../foundation-extensions/mobile-core/README.md) and [Adobe Experience Platform Edge Network](../../foundation-extensions/experience-platform-extension/README.md).
 {% endhint %}

 ### Install the Experience Platform Mobile SDK